m-elliott2/hodor/README.md

 # Hodor

 A simple Python script to prevent your computer from locking by simulating keyboard activity.
-Inspired by the loyal character from Game of Thrones, this script "holds the door" for you by periodically pressing the Num Lock key.
+This script "holds the door" for you by periodically pressing the Num Lock key, twice in succession so your work goes uninterrupted, even if you're typing.
+The application runs in the system tray with a custom Hodor icon, allowing you to easily exit when you're done.

 ![Hodor System Tray](asset/hodor.png)